 Make A Synchronized Halloween Lights Display

-Christmas lights displays, where the music is automatically timed with lighting changes — and the lights are all pointed toward a homeowner’s holiday props in the yard and on the house.
+Chances are, you’ve seen Christmas lights displays, where the music is automatically timed with lighting changes — and the lights are all pointed toward a homeowner’s holiday props.

 Well, these days, Halloween light shows are becoming almost as popular as the Christmas ones.